mialkin/docs/csharp/concurrency/asynchronous/asynchronous patterns.md

 2. The method returns an awaitable or an awaitable stream.
 3. The method usually ends with `Async`.

-Here’s an example of a type with a TAP API:
+Here's an example of a type with a TAP API:

 ```csharp
 class ExampleHttpClient